-I also enjoyed Zon'Art, a french magazine, on paper and on the internet (where it is no longer available), published from july 1998 till october 2008.
+I also enjoyed Zon'Art, a French magazine, on paper and on the internet (where it has been removed), published from July 1998 until October 2008.
 And I became familiar with the writings of French art critic Laurent Danchin (1946-2017), who combined a thorough knowledge of developments in the field with a great skill to fit these into a theoretical framework.

-Through these and other french sources I gradually met, I got acquainted with the wonderful (french) world of bâtisseurs de l'imaginaire, habitants-paysagistes and inspirés du bord de la route...
+Through these and other French sources I gradually met, I got acquainted with the wonderful (French) world of bâtisseurs de l'imaginaire, habitants-paysagistes and inspirés du bord de la route...
 Being dutch, I am happy I am from the generation that had to learn French in school!

-At first I made my annotations about outsider environments in a paper notebook, but in november 2008 I just plunged into the blogosphere without knowing anything about this world.
+At first I made my annotations about art environments in a paper notebook, but in November 2008 I just plunged into the world of digital media without knowing anything about this world.

-In my first posts I mainly wrote about french, dutch and UK sites, but soon I shifted attention to other countries, like Finland where I came to know the website of Minna Haveri (Nykykansantaide, no longer available on the internet since ITEnet has appeared), which introduced me to finnish do-it-yourself art.
+In my first posts I mainly wrote about French, Dutch and UK sites, but soon I shifted attention to other countries, like Finland where I came to know the website of Minna Haveri (Nykykansantaide, not available anymore on the internet since ITEnet has appeared), which introduced me to Finnish do-it-yourself art.

 Then in those early days around 2009, I also learned about sites in southern Europe.